I am a former sports editor and currently serve as a historian with the Society of American Baseball Research and manage a valet operation.

 - Single-Season High: 52 in 1956

 The greatest switch-hitter of all-time opened his career in the 1950s and really blossomed into a home run hitter in the last half of the decade.
-Mickey Mantle led the American League in home runs three times (1955, '56 and '58), and won back-to-back MVP awards in 1956 and '57.
+Mickey Mantle led the American League in home runs three times (1955, '56 and '58), and he won back-to-back MVP awards in 1956 and '57.
 In 1956, he won the Triple Crown by leading the league with a .353 average, 52 home runs and 130 RBI.
 From 1955 to '59, his 196 home runs easily outpaced every other AL player.

 Mantle was an All-Star every season from 1952 to '59 and had three other top five finishes in MVP balloting.
 "The Mick" hit 52.2% of his career home runs during the 1950s.